What to Do If My Garage Door Cable Breaks

 Should You Try to Open a Garage Door with a Broken Cable?

-Trying to force the door open when the garage door cable is snapped can make it fall or jump off its tracks, which could hurt someone or cause serious damage.
-If you notice the chain is broken, thatโ€™s another sign that there may be more going on than the cables.
+Trying to force the door open when the garage door cable is snapped can make it fall or jump off its tracks, which could hurt someone or cause serious damage to the garage.
+If your garage door wire broke, that’s another sign that there may be more going on than the cables.
 Forcing things will only make repairs more expensive and a lot riskier.

 Signs You Have a Broken Garage Door Cable

 Most people first notice the door rising unevenly or stopping halfway.
 You might hear a loud pop or snap when the cable gives out.
-In many cases, youโ€™ll also see a broken wire on the garage door hanging loose on one side.
+In many cases, you will see a loose or hanging wire, another sign your garage door wire broke.

 What to Do If Your Garage Door Cable Snaps